 By guest author Heather Miller, Founder, Runfari

 Though the concept of running while on vacation may not win the popular vote, “We the People” know racecations are a front-runner for future generations of active vacationers.
-And for those who like to throw a little history into the mix, we’ve outlined six racecation destinations that work the body AND the mind.
+For those who like to throw a little history into the mix, we’ve outlined six racecation destinations that work the body AND the mind.
+Consider this your racecation proclamation!

 Boston may be known for Fenway Park, Boston Cream Pies, New England clam chowder and Samuel Adams beer, but it’s especially proud of its American Revolutionary heritage.
 And no wonder — with notable icons and events like Paul Revere’s Ride, the Boston Massacre, the USS Constitution, and the Boston Tea Party, Bostonians have every right to boast.
 But considering this town also happens to be home to the mecca of all marathons, this may just be the ultimate destination for running history buffs.
-With over one million spectators, a celebratory beer, post-race massage, and a worldwide community of supporters — especially post 2013 — you’ll be sure to get chills as you cross the finish line of the Boston Marathon.
-But don’t worry if you can’t make it for the annual Patriots’ Day celebration — you can always take on the B.A.A.
+With over one million spectators, a celebratory beer, post-race massage, and a worldwide community of supporters, you’ll be sure to get chills as you cross the finish line of the Boston Marathon.
+But don’t worry if you can’t make it for the annual Patriots’ Day celebration — alternatively, you can take on Boston’s Run To Remember which honors fallen law enforcement officers and first responders, or the B.A.A.
 Half Marathon which runs the Emerald Necklace, a Boston gem made up of six parks designed by famed landscape architect, Frederick Law Olmsted.
-Either way, this city won’t disappoint.
+In any case, this city won’t disappoint.
 Check out these post-race recommendations to fuel your knowledge:

 - Freedom Trail — A 2.6-mile route lined with historic sites significant to the American Revolution, including Bunker Hill Monument, Faneuil Hall, Granary Burying Ground, and King’s Chapel.
 Download the audio tour and head out on your own, or take a history lesson from a costumed guide during a private or public tour.